agentejo/cockpit-docs/modules/collections/index.md

 In this example, we'll add two fields:

-* A field called _name_, of type _Text_, required.
+* A field called `name`, of type `Text`, required.
-* A field called _role_, of type _Text_, translatable.
+* A field called `role`, of type `Text`, translatable.

-In order to do that, click on _Add Field_, as shown in the following screenshot:
+In order to do that, click on **Add Field**, as shown in the following screenshot:

 ![add a field to a collection](./create-a-collection-4.png)

 ![add a field to a collection](./create-a-collection-5.png)

 A new field will be shown on the fields.
-After defining a unique, computer-friendly, _field name_ on this view, you can click on the _cog_ button to further configure the field.
+After defining a unique, computer-friendly, **field name** on this view, you can click on the **cog** button to further configure the field.
 The field details will appear in a modal.

 ![add a field to a collection](./create-a-collection-6.png)

 Here you can define the following information:

-* _Field Type_: the type of the field.
+* **Field Type**: the type of the field.
 Read more on what types are available on the [Field Type Page](link-to-field-type-page).
-In exemple we want the type to be of _Text_.
+In exemple we want the type to be of `Text`.
-* _Field Label_: (optional) human-friendly name to appear on the Admin UI.
+* **Field Label**: (optional) human-friendly name to appear on the Admin UI.
-* _Field Info_: (optional) a short description on the field.
+* Field Info: (optional) a short description on the field.
-* _Field Group_: (optional) it's common to group fields together so that they appear groupped in one tab while inserting/editing one item.
+* **Field Group**: (optional) it's common to group fields together so that they appear groupped in one tab while inserting/editing one item.
-* _Options_: (optional) a JSON object representing the field options.
-The available options depends on the _Field Type_.
+* **Options**: (optional) a JSON object representing the field options.
+The available options depends on the **Field Type**.
 You can find a full reference of the available field type options in the [Field Type Page](link-to-field-type-page).
-* _Required_: if the field is required or not (if marked as required, cockpit will not allow items to be created without a valid valid for this field both on the Admin UI and throught he API).
+* **Required**: if the field is required or not (if marked as required, cockpit will not allow items to be created without a valid valid for this field both on the Admin UI and throught he API).
-* _Localize_: if the field is localized, the item field value can change from language to language.
+* **Localize**: if the field is localized, the item field value can change from language to language.
 More about localization in the [Internatiolazation Page](i18n-page).

 Below a screenshot of two fields we created and their configuration: